Yegee/Mahjong-Optimizer/README.md

 # Mahjong-Optimizer
-An easy way to learning how to optimially pitch in Richi Mahjong
+An easy way to learning how to optimially pitch in Richi Mahjong to get Ron or Tsumo the fastest